DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 #### Creating a New Account Card

-For creating a new account card, you need to provide the `contactId` of the Contact with whom the card will be associated and specify the card `currency`.
+For creating a new account Card, you need to provide the `contactId` of the Contact with whom the card will be associated and specify the card `currency`.
 Note that since gift cards use the same endpoint, you have to also specify the `cardType` as  `ACCOUNT_CARD`.

 ```json
 POST https://api.lightrail.com/v1/cards